WakiMak/trentent.github.io-forked/_posts/2016-09-15-examining-logon-durations-with-control-up-profile-load-time.md

 &nbsp;

-Would you implement this? Â I would strongly recommend against it. Â SYN&#8217;s were designed so blips in the network can be overcome. Â Unfortunately, I know of no way to get around the &#8216;Home Directory responds to DNS but not to ping&#8217; timeout. Â The following group policies have no effect:
+Would you implement this? Â I would strongly recommend against it. Â SYN's were designed so blips in the network can be overcome. Â Unfortunately, I know of no way to get around the 'Home Directory responds to DNS but not to ping' timeout. Â The following group policies have no effect:

 <img class="aligncenter size-full wp-image-1716" src="http://theorypc.ca/wp-content/uploads/2016/09/GPO1.png" alt="gpo1" width="696" height="636" srcset="http://theorypc.ca/wp-content/uploads/2016/09/GPO1.png 696w, http://theorypc.ca/wp-content/uploads/2016/09/GPO1-300x274.png 300w" sizes="(max-width: 696px) 100vw, 696px" />